 - WordPress is a playground with a great big super bouncy castle in the middle.
-It is somewhere I come to play, have fun and also to practice some bouncing, pretending I’m a trampolinist.
+It is somewhere I come to play, have fun and also to practice some bouncing, pretending I’m a world champion trampolinist.

 - Seek out writer’s groups, or start up your own.
 Attend ‘read out & feedback’ sessions, read out your work to an audience.
 You’ll feel precious.
 Criticism will hurt, but no one got killed, accept feedback graciously at all costs.
 Leave, remembering when it hurts it’s probably hit a spot and means there’s some work left for you to do.

 - When the creative mojo is working, write fast, don’t be fastidious, edit later.